 - It creates accountability

 Communication between employees and managers provides much-needed face time that boosts engagement.
-Employees are more satisfied and productive, which impacts businesses positively.
+As a result, employees are more satisfied and productive, positively impacting businesses.
 Effective communication also supports a fundamental aspect of all successful businesses: treat your workforce as humans first and employees second.

-Offering this type of quality time at work is a way to make sure your workers are heard and that what they think matters.
+Offering this type of quality time at work is a way to make sure your workers get heard.
+It also reminds them that what they think matters.
 Therefore, employees feel more appreciated and are more likely to stay with the company.

 Give Them Voices